By UOW Malaysia KDU

 Design aircraft electrical systems.
 The Electrical Engineer would do research, develop, evaluate electronic devices using aviation, including satellites, flight systems, and communications systems.

 Building a computer requires a number of parts many of which are very small and must be manufactured to very precise specifications.
 A variety of products use semiconductors including music players, global positioning systems, computers and automobiles.
-The job of the Electrical Engineer would be to make parts smaller while making them faster, more powerful and more dependable.
+The jobs in Electrical Engineering would be to make parts smaller while making them faster, more powerful and more dependable.

 Also known as home electronics, consumer electronics are electronic devices that are used in homes.
 Consumer electronics are some of the most commonly used forms of electronic devices.
 They include televisions, laptops, washing machines, refrigerators, computers and tablets.
 Electrical engineers play a large role in designing, improving and advancing these products.